 - Due to high demand, a maximum of five campsites can be reserved in one phone call or Web session for weekend and holiday camping stays from May through October.
 There are no limits on camping stays from Sunday through Thursday year-round, and no limits on the weekends from November through April.EXCEPTION: This does not apply for reservations including the Sunday and Monday of Memorial Day and Labor Day weekends, and July 3-5.

 - A reservation guarantees a campsite.
 Availability to activities outside the campground may vary.

 - Campsites designed for persons with disabilities may be occupied by other campers only with the permission of the campground attendant, and may only be reserved by or for a person with a disability.
 Proof of disability is required at check-in.

-- The maximum number of persons on a site is six (including children), unless the unit is indivisible.
+- The maximum number of persons on a typical site is six (including children), unless the unit is indivisible.
+The maximum number of persons on a family site is 12 (including children).
 Also, there are limits to the number of sleeping units you may place on each campsite.
 Please visit the Campsite Capacity page for details and check with park staff for current camping policies.

 - You may make reservations for an unlimited number of camping trips at one or more parks during one transaction.
-Each campsite and camping trip are charged a separate reservation fee.
+Each campsite and camping trip is charged a separate reservation fee.